MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 Test approving the email from within Dynamics GP, then we know workflow and emails are working, just not the web services links.

 4. [What is the email flow of workflow and what user is the email coming from?](https://community.dynamics.com/gp/b/dynamicsgp/posts/how-does-gp-behave-when-modern-authentication-is-enabled)

+6. Make sure you have VALID users in AD as Workflow Managers.
+If you do not have valid AD users as Workflow Managers this may cause performance in your workflow our undesired results.
+Many times, customers have employees that leave the company but their users are still part of the workflow and may cause issues.

 [How to verify if Microsoft Dynamics GP Web Services is functioning correctly](/troubleshoot/dynamics/gp/verify-if-web-service-is-correct)